pluralsight/guides/draft/node-js/yarn-a-package-manager-for-node-js/article.md

 On the first run, it will prompt you to choose a single version for each package that has more than one version on the dependency tree.
 These will be added to your `package.json` under a `resolutions` field.
 But this is not the same than `npm dedupe`.

 If Yarn cannot eliminate duplicate dependencies like npm does, the direct consequence is that the `node_modules` directory generated by Yarn could take more space on disk than the one generated by npm.
-You decide if that matters to you.
+Once again, you decide if that matters to you.

 # Conclusion